Keep weight off after stopping Mounjaro: Practical tips

 How to stop taking Mounjaro safely

-If you want to stop taking Mounjaro, it is important you discuss this with your doctor first.
-If you still want to lose weight but Mounjaro isn’t working out for you for any reason, they may recommend a different type of weight loss medication.
+If you want to stop taking Mounjaro, it’s important you discuss this with your doctor first.
+If you still want to lose weight but Mounjaro is not working out for you for any reason, they may recommend a different type of weight loss medication.
+You can stop Mounjaro straight away, or you can choose to reduce your dose slowly before stopping, though this is not clinically required and is more of a preference to help manage appetite changes.

 When you stop taking Mounjaro, it can remain in your system for 25 to 30 days.
 So, if you are stopping because you are experiencing side effects, it can take a little while for them to subside completely.
-This also means your appetite may slowly come back, rather than all of a sudden.
 During this time, it’s important to carry on with your diet and exercise changes to maintain your weight loss.

 If you are considering stopping Mounjaro treatment because of side effects, let your doctor know.
-There are 3 common Mounjaro maintenance doses, r and lowering your maintenance dose or sticking with your current dose can reduce the risk of side effects, helping you continue your weight loss journey.Dr Zoe Miller
+There are 3 common Mounjaro maintenance doses, and lowering your maintenance dose or sticking with your current dose can reduce the risk of side effects, helping you continue your weight loss journey.Dr Kathryn Basford

 When you first start taking weight loss injections like Mounjaro, following healthy habits, and a diet and exercise plan are typically part of the prescribing criteria to help you boost your results and reach your weight loss goals.